Marwan Hussein: Sepahan

 On 13 July 2017, it was announced Marwan would join the Iran Pro League club Sepahan.
 He was presented to the media on 12 August, after the end of his season in Iraq.
 He played his first match for Sepahan in Isfahan derby against Zob Ahan, helped in 2–0 win, after that replaced Hossein Papi in 64th minute.
 Marwan scored his first goal against Persepolis in a 2–2 draw, in match knowing as Iran's El Clasico.
 After the absence from participation in the matches. returned Marwan against Sepidrood Rasht and scored his second goal for the club in 90th minute, replaced for Mehdi Sharifi in 81st minute.
 After the loss, the president resigned, and the coach was sacked, and an interim coach was appointed.
 However, the interim coach did not start a game for Foolad.
 After he was appointed as the new coach, he was excluded from participating in the next game against Persepolis, despite scoring the latest goals against Persepolis in home and against Sepidrood in the last round.
 Because of the administrative & technical changes, and bad results and their psychological reflection.
 None of the six foreign professionals were continued due to the overall situation of the team suffer that almost collapse.
 He playing 16 match (725) minute in the league and cup, scoring 2 goals and 1 assists.
 His team finished 14th in the league.

 Al Talaba

 In September 2018, Marwan joined Al-Talaba SC.
 He scored a goal and showed a clear excel in the derby Baghdad match against Al-Zawraa.

 International club statistics

 With clubs Al-Zawraa and Al-Shorta played (580) minute in AFC Cup scoring (5 goals).

 International career

 He made his senior international debut in a friendly match against North Korea national football team on 21 February 2014.

 Marwan was part of the final 23 man squad that finished 4th in the 2015 AFC Asian Cup.

-Marwan is one of the best attacker who have appeared in the 2014–15 season and continue to excel but did not have the opportunity to be with the national team as a striker, he predominantly played a few games as a substitute a second striker or a right winger.